 It’s human nature to desire what there is less of.
 Scarcity is the economic factor that makes something more expensive if the supply is low.
 When the demand is high and the quantity supplied is decreasing, suppliers can increase the price to compensate for scarcity.
 So when posting offers on your website, it can help influence people to take action if you let them know how many products are available.
-Most of the time, people put off buying something because there are still a lot of it out there or there is still a lot of time remaining before the offer ends.
+Most of the time, people put off buying something because there is still a lot of it out there or there is still a lot of time remaining before the offer ends.
 Here are some ways to display Scarcity on your website…

 - Add a countdown timer if there’s an end date.
 It’s far more effective than displaying just an end date.

 - Display the number of products in stock

 - Use seasonal offers